EmanueleGhelfi/emanueleghelfi.github.io/blog/_posts/2019-03-27-learning-to-run.md

 ### Off policy
 DDPG is an off-policy method, which means that the optimized policy is different from the behavioral policy.
 Off-policy algorithm usually allow re-usage of all the samples, whereas on-policy approaches would require to throw them away at each update.
 ### Actor Critic
 Actor critic algorithm uses two networks.
 The actor network represents the agent policy and outputs an action given a state.
 The critic network takes as input the pair state action and outputs an estimates of the quality of the action in that state.
-The two networks used in our project are the following:
+The two networks used in our project are the followings:

 <center>
 <img src="/blog/figs/l2run/actor_critic.png" style="width: 80%;" alt="Figure 2 - RL">
 </center>

-Critic is trained using off-policy data coming from the replay buffer, that is a FIFO queue containing tuples(st, at, rt, st+1).
+Critic is trained using off-policy data coming from the replay buffer, that is a FIFO queue containing tuples \\( (s_t, a_t, r_t, s_{t+1}) \\).
 Critic’s task is to minimize the Bellman error (notice that the policy is deterministic, so we can avoid the expectation over actions):

 $$
 Q(s_t,a_t \mid \theta^Q ) = r(s_t,a_t) + \gamma Q(s_{t+1}, \pi (s_{t+1}  \mid \theta^\pi ) \mid \theta^Q )
 $$

 where \\( \theta^Q \\) are parameters of the critic network and \\( \theta^\pi \\) are actor's parameters.
 It is evident in the equation above that the update step of the weights \\( \theta^Q \\) comprises \\( Q(s_t, a_t \mid \theta^Q) \\) in the target, resulting in an iterative update prone to divergence.
-DDPG solves this problem using target networks.
+DDPG solves this problem using **target networks**.
 Target networks are copies of the actor and critic networks that are only used for computing target values, and softly updated for improving stability:

 $$
 \theta' = \tau \theta + (1-\tau)\theta' \qquad \tau \ll 1,
 $$

 where \\( \theta \\) are the weights of the original network and \\( \theta' \\) the weights of the target networks.

 The resulting error for the critic network is:

 $$
 L = \frac{1}{N} \sum_{i=1}^N (y_i - Q(s_i, a_i \mid \theta^Q))^2 \, ,
 $$

-with target
+with target:

 $$
 y_i = r_i + \gamma Q(s_i, \pi(s_i \mid \theta'^\pi) \mid \theta'^{Q}).
 $$